jacobbusshart/DIYraman/docs/Core-Assembly.md

 > [!NOTE] Full vs. Basic Optical Assembly
-> The [Full Raman Optical Assembly](Full%20Raman%20Optical%20Assembly.md) incorporates the [Linear Translation Stage](Linear%20Translation%20Stage.md) along with two stepper motors to motorise the kinematic laser mount for convenience.
+> The [Full-Build](Full-Build.md) incorporates the [DIY-Linear-Stage](DIY-Linear-Stage.md) along with two stepper motors to motorise the kinematic laser mount for convenience.
 > The basic setup on this page is intentionally simpler and sufficient to capture your first Raman signals.

 ---